 Like millions the world over I have always dabbled at writing poetry.
 There’s an allure to trying to express one’s thoughts and feelings in a disciplined form.
-I like rhyme and rhythm but not at all costs, what matters is whether the poem locks onto something inside me.
+I like rhyme, rhythm and form but not at all costs, what matters is whether the poem locks onto something inside me.
 Rarely has anything I’ve written done this for me but I’m trying to change that.
 Some time ago a good friend , Keren Hermon gave me a wonderful book called “The Ode Less Travelled” by Stephen Fry.
 This book beckoned me to explore more complex poetic forms.
 It has opened up for me extraordinarily rich challenges.

 I make no claims of poetic brilliance.
 The poems that make it to these pages are ones that I’m happy with and express something vital I want to share.
 If they touch you or give you pleasure then I’m honoured.
 Whatever the outcome many thanks for taking the time to read them.

 I would like to record a big thanks to the people who at various times have gone out of their way to offer me their views on the drafts of my poems before they get published here.
 In no particular order they are:-

 - Catherine Bradder

 - Mark Gillard